lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 across repeated runs, clean builds, retained-artifact replay, and serial versus parallel pass scheduling where parallelism exists.
 If two modes differ, the compiler should report a pipeline bug, not silently pick one answer.

+## Validation Records And Independent Certificates

+An in-process stage token and a producer validation record mean that the compiler ran a named verifier.
+They do not make the compiler independently checked.
+Phase 6B defines versioned producer records so cached artifacts bind their exact subject, dependencies, invariant-set version, provenance, and replay command.
+Phase 14 adds a separate small checker for the named `CoreCertificateV1` predicate; Phase 15 extends it only through the supported SSA-to-BackendIR translation relation; Phase 17 binds those receipts into an offline-verifiable release evidence root.

+Keep proof evidence, pipeline validation, independent-certificate status, and kernel replay as orthogonal dimensions.
+Qualified values such as `compiler_validated`, `certificate_structurally_checked`, `translation_validated_v1`, and `kernel_replayed` answer different questions;
+none may silently upgrade another or become a proof-evidence class.
+A hash authenticates declared content, a cache hit proves nothing, and unsupported/native regions remain visibly trusted.

 Metamorphic tests should exercise the same idea at the source level.
 Renaming locals, reordering independent declarations, changing whitespace/comments, or